nodrogluap/tamor/README.md

 # Installation

+If you prefer to not install mamba in your home directory, use [these alternative instructions](remote.md) to keep all software dependencies on a remote filesystem mountpoint.
+Otherwise:

 0. [Install the mamba package manager](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) if you don't already have it on your system.

 1. Create a mamba or conda environment for the latest Snakemake (8.something) and utilities: